SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 1. Local (Transformers) - runs on a Node server.
 SillyTavern will automatically download a compatible model in ONNX format from HuggingFace.
 Default model: [jina-embeddings-v2-base-en](https://huggingface.co/Cohee/jina-embeddings-v2-base-en).
 2. Extras - runs under the [Extras API](https://github.com/SillyTavern/SillyTavern-extras) using the SentenceTransformers loader.
 Default model: [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).
-3. _(staging branch)_ Ollama - get it from <https://ollama.com/>.
+3. Ollama - get it from <https://ollama.com/>.
 Set the API URL in the API connection menu (under Text Completion, default: `http://localhost:11434`).
 Must download a compatible model first, then set its name in the extension settings.
 Example model: [mxbai-embed-large](https://ollama.com/library/mxbai-embed-large).
 Optionally, check an option to keep the model loaded in memory.
-4. _(staging branch)_ llama.cpp server - get it from [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) and run the server executable with `--embedding` flag.
+4. llama.cpp server - get it from [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) and run the server executable with `--embedding` flag.
 Load compatible GGUF embedding models from HuggingFace, for example, [nomic-ai/nomic-embed-text-v1.5-GGUF](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5-GGUF).
+5. vLLM - get it from [vllm-project/vllm](https://github.com/vllm-project/vllm).
+Set the API URL and API key in the API connection menu first.

 ### API sources